 If a small radio frequency sinusoidal signal modulates the beam current, it is assumed that it splits in the same ratio as the total beam current.
 Beam spreading may introduce a small second order error.
 This can be made insignificant by reducing the fractional beam modulation by the RF carrier applied to the control grid.

-In all further work it will be assumed that the fractional split of the small signal RF component is equal to the fractional split of the beam current.
+In all further work it will be assumed that the fractional split of the small signal RF component is proportional to the fractional split of the beam current.

-This assumption can be justified by a simple algebraic analysis.
+This assumption can be illustrated by a simple algebraic analysis.